* Brash ex-Bloomberg exec jolts Dow Jones as new CEO

 By Jennifer Saba

-NEW YORK, Oct 7 He's tearing down walls.
-He's tossing out old business models.
-And he's dressing down people, publicly and profanely, in the once-buttoned-down halls of Dow Jones & Co., publisher of the august Wall Street Journal.
+NEW YORK, Oct 7 (Reuters) - He’s tearing down walls.
+He’s tossing out old business models.
+And he’s dressing down people, publicly and profanely, in the once-buttoned-down halls of Dow Jones & Co., publisher of the august Wall Street Journal.